 - Collect blood cultures for bacteria that cause pneumonia and sepsis, ideally before antimicrobial therapy.
-DO NOT delay antimicrobial therapy to collect blood cultures - Collect specimens from BOTH the upper respiratory tract (URT; nasopharyngeal and oropharyngeal) AND lower respiratory tract (LRT; expectorated sputum, endotracheal aspirate, or bronchoalveolar lavage) for nCoV testing by RT-PCR.
-Clinicians may elect to collect only LRT samples when these are readily available (for example, in mechanically ventilated patients)

-• Use appropriate PPE for specimen collection (droplet and contact precautions for URT specimens; airborne precautions for LRT specimens).
+DO NOT delay antimicrobial therapy to collect blood cultures - Collect specimens of nasopharyngeal and oro pharyngeal swab for RT PCR.
+Clinicians may also collect LRT (Lower Respiratory Tract) samples when these are readily available (for example, in mechanically ventilated patients). - Use appropriate PPE for specimen collection (droplet and contact precautions for URT specimens; airborne precautions for LRT specimens).
 When collecting URT samples, use viral swabs (sterile Dacron or rayon, not cotton) and viral transport media.
 Do not sample the nostrils or tonsils.
-In a patient with suspected novel coronavirus, especially with pneumonia or severe illness, a single URT sample does not exclude the diagnosis, and additional URT and LRT samples are recommended.
-LRT (vs. URT) samples are more likely to be positive and for a longer period.
-Clinicians may elect to collect only LRT samples when these are readily available (for example, in mechanically ventilated patients).
+In a patient with suspected COVID - 19, especially with pneumonia or severe illness, a single URT sample does not exclude the diagnosis, and additional URT and LRT samples are recommended.
 Sputum induction should be avoided due to increased risk of increasing aerosol transmission.

-Dual infections with other respiratory viral infections have been found in SARS and MERS cases.
-At this stage we need detailed microbiologic studies in all suspected cases.
-Both URT and LRT specimens can tested for other respiratory viruses, such as influenza A and B (including zoonotic influenza A), respiratory syncytial virus, parainfluenza viruses, rhinoviruses, adenoviruses, enteroviruses (e.g. EVD68), human metapneumovirus, and endemic human coronaviruses (i.e. HKU1, OC43, NL63, and 229E).
-LRT specimens can also be tested for bacterial pathogens, including Legionella pneumophila

-In hospitalized patients with confirmed nCoV infection, repeat URT and LRT samples should be collected to demonstrate viral clearance.
-The frequency of specimen collection will depend on local circumstances but should be at least every 2 to 4 days until there are two consecutive negative results (both URT and LRT samples if both are collected) in a clinically recovered patient at least 24 hours apart.
-If local infection control practice requires two negative results before removal of droplet precautions, specimens may be collected as often as daily
+- Dual infections with other respiratory viral infections have been found in SARS and MERS cases.
+At this stage we need detailed microbiologic studies in all suspected COVID - 19 cases.
+Both URT and LRT specimens can be tested for other respiratory viruses, such as influenza A and B (including zoonotic influenza A), respiratory syncytial virus, parainfluenza viruses, rhinoviruses, adenoviruses, enteroviruses (e.g. EVD68), human metapneumovirus, and endemic human coronaviruses (i.e. HKU1, OC43, NL63, and 229E).
+LRT specimens can also be tested for bacterial pathogens, including Legionella pneumophila. - In hospitalized patients with confirmed COVID 19 infection, repeat URT samples should be collected to demonstrate viral clearance.
+The frequency of specimen collection will depend on local circumstances but should be done at least every 2 to 4 days until there are two consecutive negative results (of URT samples) in a clinically recovered patient at least 24 hours apart.

-E. Management of hypoxemic respiratory failure and ARDS
+D. Management of hypoxemic respiratory failure and ARDS

-Recognize severe hypoxemic respiratory failure when a patient with respiratory distress is failing standard oxygen therapy.
+- Recognize severe hypoxemic respiratory failure when a patient with respiratory distress is failing standard oxygen therapy.
 Patients may continue to have increased work of breathing or hypoxemia even when oxygen is delivered via a face mask with reservoir bag (flow rates of 10-15 L/min, which is typically the minimum flow required to maintain bag inflation; FiO2 0.60-0.95).
-Hypoxemic respiratory failure in ARDS commonly results from intrapulmonary ventilation-perfusion mismatch or shunt and usually requires mechanical ventilation
+Hypoxemic respiratory failure in ARDS commonly results from intrapulmonary ventilation-perfusion mismatch or shunt and usually requires mechanical ventilation. - High flow nasal catheter oxygenation or non invasive mechanical ventilation: When respiratory distress and/or hypoxemia of the patient cannot be alleviated after receiving standard oxygen therapy, high flow nasal cannula oxygen therapy or non invasive ventilation can be considered.
+If conditions do not improve or even get worse within a short time (1 2 hours), tracheal intubation and invasive mechanical ventilation should be used in a timely manner.

-High-flow nasal oxygen (HFNO) or non-invasive ventilation (NIV) should only be used in selected patients with hypoxemic respiratory failure.
-The risk of treatment failure is high in patients with MERS treated with NIV, and patients treated with either HFNO or NIV should be closely monitored for clinical deterioration.
-HFNO systems can deliver 60 L/min of gas flow and FiO2 up to 1.0; paediatric circuits generally only handle up to 15 L/min, and many children will require an adult circuit to deliver adequate flow.
 Compared to standard oxygen therapy, HFNO reduces the need for intubation.
-Patients with hypercapnia (exacerbation of obstructive lung disease, cardiogenic pulmonary oedema), hemodynamic instability, multi-organ failure, or abnormal mental status should generally not receive HFNO, although emerging data suggest that HFNO may be safe in patients with mild-moderate and non-worsening hypercapnia.25 Patients receiving HFNO should be in a monitored setting and cared for by experienced personnel capable of endotracheal intubation in case the patient acutely deteriorates or does not improve after a short trial (about 1 hr).
-Evidence-based guidelines on HFNO do not exist, and reports on HFNO in MERS patients are limited.
+Patients with hypercapnia (exacerbation of obstructive lung disease, cardiogenic pulmonary oedema), hemodynamic instability, multi-organ failure, or abnormal mental status should generally not receive HFNO, although emerging data suggest that HFNO may be safe in patients with mild-moderate and non-worsening hypercapnia25.
+Patients receiving HFNO should be in a monitored setting and cared for by experienced personnel capable of endotracheal intubation in case the patient acutely deteriorates or does not improve after a short trial (about 1 hr).